signalfx/integrations/collectd-marathon/README.md

 | Python plugin for collectd | (included with [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd)) |

 ### INSTALLATION
-1. Ensure that the Marathon api is accessible from the host running the plugin.
+1. Install this on a host that has access to the Marathon API.
 2. Download the [collectd-marathon](https://github.com/signalfx/collectd-marathon) Python module
 3. Install the pip `requirements.txt` file contained in the collectd-marathon repository
     ```